sfleischman105/sfleischman105.github.io/_drafts/2018-x-x-pleco-transposition-table.md

 won't save you from it eating your family as well.

-So, we need some ideas of how this Lovecraftian monster could be spawned, as well as guidelines to prevent this, deal with it, or accept it's possibility.
+So, we need some ideas of how this Lovecraftian monster could be spawned, as well as guidelines to prevent this, deal with it, or accept it's inevitability.

 ##### Invalid pointers